American Diabetes Association

 ADA’s consolidation of operations triggers increased disaster recovery activity; insurance benefits of plan testing a secondary outcome

-Prompted by the threat of natural disasters and the elevated terrorism risk in the national capital area -- and to determine how prepared they are to protect life, limb and property -- the Alexandria, VA-based American Diabetes Association decided to test their recently completed business continuity plan.
+Prompted by the threat of natural disasters and the elevated terrorism risk in the national capital area -- and to determine how prepared they are to protect life, limb, and property -- the Alexandria, VA-based American Diabetes Association decided to test their recently completed business continuity plan.

 During the past year, more than 400,000 people contacted the American Diabetes Association, to seek support or direction regarding diabetes management.
 The Association’s national call center, which fields all those questions, is located in the ADA’s Washington, DC-area headquarters, along with many of the association’s other activities, including membership, fundraising, and education activities.
 Consolidation has served the organization well, but the centralization of operations comes with increased risk to people and systems.

 “We had begun to experience service outages through weather, power problems, etc.,” said Harold D. “Sam” Samorian, Jr., Managing Director of ADA Service Center.
 “With the consolidation and concentration of our resources in the DC area, the impact of these disruptions was becoming significant and we felt that testing the plan was a necessary next step to ensuring that we could maintain our operations nationwide in the event of a disruption of any sort.
-We felt that we not only needed to have a plan, we had to test it and live it.
+We felt that we not only needed to have a plan, but we also had to test it and live it.

 “We also found that, when we went to renew our insurance, the insurance companies now ask what we’ve done to protect our people and our systems… do we have a plan and have we tested it,” Samorian said.
 “In addition, our volunteers ask us about data protection and our IT strategic plan.”